TruFaaS/TruFaaS-Sample-Client-App/README.md

 # TruFaaS Client Application

-This artifact contains a sample application for function creation and function invocation.
+This artifact contains the REST API for the TruFaaS demo application for function creation and function invocation.
 This README will guid you through using this application locally.
 Prior to using this application, ensure that you have installed the TruFaaS version of Fission and the TruFaaS external component.